AdobeDocs/commerce-operations.en/help/configuration/bootstrap/initialization.md

 ---
 title: Application initialization and bootstrap
-description: Read about initialization and bootstrapping logic for the Commerce application.
+description: Read about initialization and bootstrap logic for the Commerce application.
 ---

-# Overview of initialization and bootstrapping
+# Overview of initialization and bootstrap

 To run the Commerce application, the following actions are implemented in [pub/index.php][index]:

 - Include [app/bootstrap.php][bootinitial], which performs essential initialization routines such as error handling, initializing the autoloader, setting profiling options, and setting the default timezone.
 - Create an instance of [\Magento\Framework\App\Bootstrap.php][bootstrap] <!-- It requires initialization parameters to be specified in constructor.
 Normally, the $_SERVER super-global variable is supposed to be passed there. -->
 - Create a Commerce application instance: [\Magento\Framework\AppInterface][app-face]
 - Run Commerce